 When to Submit:

 (1) At the research proposal stage: before any human subjects are recruited.
-Click here to go to the relevant forms.
+Click here to go to the Initial Review Form.

 (2) After approval: if you plan on making any changes to your approved study.
 Investigators are responsible for reporting any proposed changes to the IRB via email, including changes to the human subjects research protocol, measures, or informed consent documents.
 This applies to changes in the research design, changes to procedures that could introduce new or increased risks to human subjects, and anything which may change the nature of the research.
 Any such changes, or "amendments," require IRB review and approval before they are introduced into the research.
-Click here for directions on how to submit an amendment request.
+Click here for the Amendment Request Form.

-(3) After approval: one month prior to your expiration, if additional data collection is necessary.
+(3) After approval: one month prior to your expiration, if additional data collection is necessary or if you need to close your study at completion.
 Initial approvals are issued for one year.
 All studies requiring additional time for data collection should be submitted to the IRB office for "continuing approval," which is an application for extension of an additional year.
+If your research is complete, a study closure should be submitted.
 When submitting a continuation, please email your continuation protocol and current consent form(s) in MS Word format (not a pdf document) one month prior to your study's current expiration date.
-Click here to go to the relevant forms.
+Click here for the Annual Review Form for continuing protocols and study closures.

 This website provides information about the IRB process and its requirements for preparing and submitting a protocol for review by the IRB.
 You may use the links to the left to help navigate through this site, or the hyperlinks featured throughout.